garrettxV/sphinx-template/source/chapter2/index.rst

     export default App;

-This would in turn allow your component to be rendered in the index.html document.
+This would in turn allow your component to be rendered in the index.html document inside of the div with an id of "root".

 .. literalinclude:: index.html
-    :caption: test